-Magnesium is a natural mineral.
 Magnesium hydroxide decreases stomach acid and increases the amount of water in the intestines, which may induce bowel movements.
-Magnesium hydroxide is used as a laxative to relieve occasional constipation and as an antacid to relieve indigestion, stomach acid, and heartburn.

-Uses of Magnesium Hydroxide
+What are the Uses of Magnesium Hydroxide?

 • Magnesium deficiency: It helps treat and prevent low magnesium levels caused by different health issues.
 Magnesium deficiency usually occurs when people have